Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 There are multiple options of where to store the `cups.{trust,cert,key}` and `tc.{trust,cert,key}` bundle files.

 #### a.
-IoT Hub linked Azure Storage Account
+Azure Storage Account

 This is the easiest option for a new user of the Starter Kit, even though it's not the safest one.

-When deploying the Starter Kit, an Azure Storage Account is linked to the IoT Hub being created for the devices.
+When deploying the Starter Kit, an Azure Storage Account is provisioned for Azure Functions.

-LoRa Device Provisioning tool is capable of uploading the CLI provided bundle files and properly update the twin for the concentrator device being created in IoT Hub.
+LoRa Device Provisioning tool should be capable of uploading the CLI provided bundle files and properly update the twin for the concentrator device being created in IoT Hub.

-When using this option, the 'Facade' Azure Function will retrieve certificate files from such storage account by using a Managed Identity.
+When using this option, the 'Facade' Azure Function will retrieve certificate files from such storage account.

 #### b.
 Azure Key Vault secret